scriptfoundry/CompassDemo/README.md

       width: 80px;
     }

 This means that if you apply the CSS class name, .textsprites-topnav_item8_on, to an element, it will instantly get a background that previously was in the image called `topnav_item8_on.png`.
-Note, that you may need to also apply `display:block`/`display:inlike-block` and `position:relative`/`position:absolute` to that element.
+You may need to add `position:relative/absolute` or `display:block/inline-block` if you are using a natural inline element (like `<span>` or `<a>` (this is a normal CSS requirement, not anything to do with Compass).

+The magic for all this is in the line that says `@include all-textsprites-sprites;`, which basically tells Compass to `include` `all` `sprites` in the `textsprites` folder.
+And as long as you set the variable `$textsprites-sprite-dimensions` to `true`, Compass will also measure every image and include the width and height measurements in the CSS output.
+Note that any options like this have to precede the `@import` command.

 #### Now try this:

 Sometimes, you don't need all the rules.
 Or sometimes, like with our rollovers, these rules aren't actually useful on their own.
 For this, we may want to check-pick the parts of the sprite we want to use.
-Let's clean up by reverting back to `step5` (we'll lose all our changes):
+Or maybe we will want the individual rules to be inserted in very specific places.
+Let's try that now.
+First, clean up by reverting back to `step5` (we'll lose all our changes):

-    git clean -f
+    compass clean

 Now, let's add these lines:

+    $textsprites-sprite-dimensions: true;
     @import "../images/textsprites/*.png";
-    $textsprites-sprite-dimensions: true;

     .item2 {
         @include textsprites-sprite('topnav_item2_off');